postmanlabs/observability-cli/plugin/README.md

 This means it is nearly impossible to get it to work with an official Akita release.
 See https://github.com/golang/go/issues/31354

-Here is a sample `go.mod` for compiling a dynamically loaded plugin:
+Here is a sample `go.mod` for compiling a dynamically loaded plugin.
+If you compile `akita-cli` from source, and then on the same system compile your plugin with a replace directive like that below, then the plugin can be dynamically loaded.

 ```
 module example.com/my-plugin